clairespain/Innovate-HS-Design/README.md

 https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

-I recommend using Github Desktop for easy access to the Repo on your computer :)
+I recommend using Github Desktop and cloning the Repo for easy access. :)
 Also if you are having any issues, or need help with Github or Repo branching, feel free to message me or call (I'll do my IT Helpdesk Voice).

 Good luck!